syncfusion-content/blazor-docs/blazor/chart/getting-started-wasm.md

     </head>
     ```

-4. Now add the lodash script to the **HEAD** element of the **~/wwwroot/index.html** page, since we have used it in our [chart interactive]([https://www.syncfusion.com/blazor-components/blazor-charts/interactive-chart]) features.
+4. Now, add the lodash script to the **HEAD** element of the **~/wwwroot/index.html** page, since we have used it in our [chart interactive]([https://www.syncfusion.com/blazor-components/blazor-charts/interactive-chart]) features.
 The absence of the script will result in console errors.

     ```html
     <head>